cybertec-postgresql/CYBERTEC-pg-operator/docs/reference/operator_parameters.md

 * **cluster_labels**
   list of `name:value` pairs for additional labels assigned to the cluster objects.
-The default is `application:spilo`.
+The default is `application:cpo`.

 * **inherited_labels**
   list of label keys that can be inherited from the cluster manifest, and